AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="set-cookie-reload"></a> ⚡️ set-cookie-reload

-Sets a cookie with the specified name and value with page reloading for proper cookie setting.
+Sets a cookie with the specified name and value, and then reloads the current page.
 If reloading option is not needed, use [set-cookie](#set-cookie) scriptlet.

 **Syntax**